Kurt Matzdorf

-Kurt J. Matzdorf, also known as Kurtheinz J. Matzdorf (1922 – 2008), was a German-born American jewelry designer, metalsmith (which included silversmith, goldsmith) and an educator.
+Kurt J. Matzdorf (1922 – 2008), also known as Kurtheinz J. Matzdorf, was a German-born American jewelry designer, metalsmith (which included silversmith, goldsmith) and an educator.
 He was Professor Emeritus at State University of New York at New Paltz and he founded the metals department.
 Matzdorf was known for his religious objects in metal.

 Early life and education

-Kurt J. Matzdorf was born May 26, 1922 in Stadtoldendorf, Germany, to parents Alice Frank and Wilhelm Matzdorf.
+Kurt J. Matzdorf was born May 26, 1922, in Stadtoldendorf, Germany, to parents Alice Frank and Wilhelm Matzdorf.
 His family was Jewish.
 In 1939, he was brought to England on a kindertransport.
-His mother was either murdered in Chełmno extermination camp near Ljublin on 20 April 1941 or Hadamar Euthanasia Centre on 11 February 1941.
-His father was murdered in Sachsenhausen labour camp on 28 January 1942.
+His mother was either murdered in Chełmno extermination camp near Ljublin on April 20, 1941 or Hadamar Euthanasia Centre on February 11, 1941.
+His father was murdered in Sachsenhausen concentration camp on January 28, 1942.

 During World War II, he attended Slade School of Fine Art in London and studied with the sculptor Benno Elkan in Oxford.
 In 1949, he moved to the United States, where he studied goldsmithing and metalsmithing at the University of Iowa.

 He was married to Alice Elinor (née Litt) and together they had two children.

 Career

-After completing his studies, he taught crafts at Kansas State University in Manhattan, Kansas from 1955 to 1957.
+After completing his studies, he taught crafts at Kansas State University in Manhattan, Kansas, from 1955 to 1957.
 Matzdorf founded the metals program and taught at State University of New York at New Paltz (SUNY New Paltz), from 1957 until 1985.
 He was a Professor Emeritus of Gold and Silversmithing.
 In 1970, thirteen years after starting the metals program, he was joined by Robert Ebendorf.
 Matzdorf had notable students, including Barbara Seidenath and Lisa Gralnick.